muratk3n/thirdwave/en/README.md

 YOu could certainly make that case for fascism, communism, or any -ism that did not work, couldn't you?
-These -isms[ didn't work bcz they are too far removed from reality and it took too much effort to prop them up rather than throwing them out.
+These -isms[ didn't work bcz they are too far removed from reality and it took too much effort to prop them up rather than throwing them out, in many places in the world.

 "If everyone believed X then it would be ok"